plutopulp/rheo/docs/ARCHITECTURE.md

 - No downloads are lost - items are requeued if shutdown during retrieval
 - Graceful shutdown allows current downloads to complete
 - Immediate cancellation available for urgent stops
-- Context manager (`async with`) automatically triggers graceful shutdown on exit
+- Context manager (`async with`) triggers immediate shutdown on exit
+- Raises `PendingDownloadsError` if exiting with unhandled pending downloads (to prevent silent data loss)
 - Pool encapsulates all shutdown complexity, keeping manager interface simple

 ## Design Patterns